 Macarons were one thing I was a huge sucker for before I went vegan.
-It didn’t matter how ridiculously overpriced I thought they were at the time, I just had to try every flavor available at whichever stall or market I was at.
+It didn’t matter how ridiculously overpriced I thought they were at the time, I just had to try every flavour available at whichever stall or market I was at.

 I always make sure to say here on my blog that I’m not a professional, I’m just a regular gal who likes to bake!
 I’ve never had any training or schooling.
 I’m always trying to learn more about baking and find ways to get better at it.

 How To Make Vegan Macarons

 You know that gloopy, yellowish water that comes out of canned white beans (such as chickpeas or broadbeans)?
-Yeah… that’s what goes into vegan macarons.
+Yeah… that’s the main ingredient for this recipe.

 But don’t be alarmed.
 As gross as it looks (and smells) at first, you’ll soon be amazed at how perfectly it mimics egg whites.
 It fluffs up and makes soft meringue peaks just the same!

-When attempting meringues in the past, I learned the hard way that if you don’t reduce it beforehand, the meringue will deflate into a puddle while it bakes.
-Sad times.
+When attempting meringues in the past, I learned the hard way that if you don’t reduce it beforehand, the meringue is very likely to deflate into a puddle while it bakes.

-Step 1: Reducing Aqua Faba For Vegan Macarons
+Step 1: Reducing the Aqua Faba

 To reduce aqua faba simply means to chuck it in a pot and simmer it until it reduces in volume (i.e. getting rid of the excess water content).